Tsegalion/ALT_SCHOOL/capstone_projects/README.md

 ## How to Clone the Project

-To clone this project, run the following command in your terminal:
+To clone this project, you should run the following command in your terminal:

 ```bash
 git clone https://github.com/your-username/expense-management-system.git